Python Requests: Retry Failed Requests [2024]

 Error Code Explanation

-403 Forbidden The server understands the request but won't fulfill it because it doesn't have the right permissions or access.
+403 Forbidden The server understands the request but won't fulfill it because it doesn't have the required permissions or access.

 429 Too Many Requests The server has received too many requests from the same IP within a given time frame, so it's rate-limiting in web scraping.